Arpa Awards: History

 The National Academy of Music and Christian Arts (ANMAC) established the Arpa Awards in 2002 for Mexico.
 In 2003, the ANMAC held the first ceremony in its history in World Trade Center Mexico City.
 On October 23, 2009, the Arpa Awards celebrate a seventh edition at the National Auditorium of Mexico.
 On May 21, 2011, the Arpa Awards moved for the first time outside of Mexico and were held at the MACC Center in Miami, United States.

 The Arpa Awards recognize artistic or technical merit, not sales or popularity; winners are determined by votes from qualified Academy members.
 Awarded based on the registrations of members and Christian record companies and the votes of active members of the academy, they serve as an example and inspiration to improve and promote Christian music in Spanish.

-Since its foundation, the most winning artists of these awards have been Marcos Witt, Jesús Adrián Romero, Marcos Vidal, Grupo Rojo, Alex Campos, Coalo Zamorano, Danilo Montero, Daniel Calveti, Annette Moreno, Marco Barrientos, Tercer Cielo and Funky.
+Since its foundation, the most winning artists of these awards have been Marcos Witt, Jesús Adrián Romero, Marcos Vidal, Grupo Rojo, Alex Campos, Coalo Zamorano, Danilo Montero, Daniel Calveti, Annette Moreno, Marco Barrientos, Tercer Cielo, Alex Zurdo, and Funky.